afloury/Smart-Scavenger-Hunt/README.md

 - Select your device in the target list
 - Launch the App

-You can also export the App with Xcode and install it on devices by using iTunes :point_right:
+You can also export the App with Xcode and install it on devices by using iTunes :point_right: [check this](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/TestingYouriOSApp/TestingYouriOSApp.html)

 ### Configure iOS app (settings ip)